ulf75/storyteller2/README.md

 ## How it works

+**NOTE** While you certainly CAN add a pdf page, I would not recommend it.
+It just does not look all that great IMHO.
+Also, if you add a video, I would suggest NOT setting it to play automatically.
+As part of creating the pages, ALL pages are loaded at once, so this would play your video every time you open the Journal even it's on a page deep within the book.

 1. Click "Create Journal Entry" as you normally would
 2. Enter a name for your Journal
 3. Edit the sheet type via the Sheet button in the top right corner and select Story Sheet(name subject to change)